crownengine/crown/docs/lua_api.rst

 		Projection can be either ``orthographic`` or ``perspective``.

 	**camera_instances** (world, unit) : Id
-		Returns the id of the camera owned by *unit*.
+		Returns the IDs for all the cameras of the *unit*.

 	**camera_set_projection_type** (world, camera, projection)
 		Sets the projection type of the camera.